guardian/commercial/docs/GAM-Advertising.md

 Header bidding works along similar lines to the typical GAM flow, but with extra steps before we make the request to GAM.
 [See more details in the header bidding document](./header-bidding.md).

-* We load the Prebid header bidding library to help us auction our adverts.
-This script wraps the GAM client library (Google tag) and intercepts calls to it to show an advert.
-* For every advert, we make a request to Prebid, asking the exchanges behind Prebid what they're prepared to pay for that particular slot
-* This information is added to the adslot via ad-level targeting
-* When we make the request to GAM, it can read that information and act upon it
-* Line items are set up in GAM to match particular header bidding price points and bidders.
-GAM can use the value data on these to see if the winning bid has higher value than other running campaigns.
-(GAM isn't smart enough to simply read the winning bid price on the advert, sadly)
-* If the winning bid has a higher value than any existing campaign, DFP sends back a 'dummy creative' that contains nothing more than a `<script>` tag telling the browser to render whichever advert won the auction.
-* The browser requests the creative and renders it itself.

 ### Responsive adverts
 Responsive ads are implemented as 'breakout scripts'.
 These use DFP-side templates that wrap a blob of JSON in a script tag with a class 'breakout__script', telling the client-side script to parse the JSON and instantiate a creative with its data.